dmitrynovik/angular2-dotnet-sequences/README.md

 ## HOWTO Build and Run

-This is the .NET Web API  and Angular2 application built with Visual Studio 2017.
+This is the **.NET Web API**  and **Angular2** application built with Visual Studio 2017.
+The Angular2 app resides in NumericSequences.Web/app folder.

 ### Prerequisites